-Discover the Seagrove Potteries

-Seagrove is a Community of Working Potters & home to the North Carolina Pottery Center to visit the Seagrove potters at their workshops & studios nestled in the countryside.
+Discover the Seagrove Potteries Seagrove is a Community of Working Potters & home to the North Carolina Pottery Center You're invited....

-You're invited....

-Experience a diversity of pottery from contemporary, one-of-a-kind art pottery, to traditional utiltarian forms, & folk art It's an Adventure....
+Experience a diversity of pottery from contemporary, one-of-a-kind art pottery, to traditional utiltarian forms, & folk art

+It's an Adventure....

-Pick up a free colored map at any of the pottery shops
+Pick up a free colored map at any of the pottery shops Seagrove is located in the Center of North Carolina

-Seagrove is located in the Center of North Carolina 40 miles south of Greensboro on Hwy.
-220 (future I-73, I-74) WWW.DISCOVERSEAGTOVE.COM
+40 miles south of Greensboro on Hwy.
+220 (future I-73, I-74) www.discoverseagrove.com